silx-kit/silx-training/python/python/modules.rst

 Create modules with your functions
 ----------------------------------

-.. warning:: Start each new python file with the following lines :
+A good practice is to start each new python file with the following line to specify the file encoding :

     .. code-block:: python

-        #!/usr/bin/env python
-        # coding: utf8
+        # coding: utf-8

 ----